 Instead of simply asking your students to draw illustrations to accompany their writing, consider creating a project that will motivate your students to think outside of the box and experiment with new artistic mediums and techniques.
 Some examples include:

-• Character masks.
 Writing about fictional or historical characters?
 Try asking your students to create masks of their famous figures’ faces.
 Take pictures of them wearing their masks to use as portraits for your book!

-• Chalk drawings.
 Chalk drawings on paper may not print well, but what about good old sidewalk sketching?
 With permission from your school administrators, take your students out for some fresh air and outline a paved spot on the school grounds.
 Ask them to fill it with colorful chalk drawings to be photographed for use in your project!

-One of the best examples of putting this classbook idea into action comes from Mrs. Hick’s 2016-2017 class at McClellan Grade School.
+One of the best examples of putting this classbook idea into action comes from Mrs. Hick’s at McClellan Grade School.
 For their classbook, Our ABC Book, the students used their entire bodies for their illustrations by getting into different poses together to form each letter in the alphabet.
 They even used the letters they formed to spell out the title on the cover of the book!

-Tips for the Best Book
+Tips for the Best Classbook

 Ready to start your classbook?
 Here are a few general best practices to follow during the publishing process:

-• If you can’t replace it, don’t send it.
-Never send original photos, artwork or any other precious items that cannot be replaced or duplicated—they won’t be sent back, and there’s always the minor chance of damage during shipping.
+- If you can’t replace it, don’t send it: Never send original photos, artwork or any other precious items that cannot be replaced or duplicated—they won’t be sent back, and there’s always the minor chance of damage during shipping.
 Always make copies, either digitally or by hand, of anything you or your students wouldn’t want to lose.
 When attaching artwork or photos to pages, use a glue stick.

-• Keep students engaged every step of the way.
-Creating a classbook is a rare opportunity for kids to get a sneak peek inside the wonderful world of publishing—don’t waste that chance by shutting them out of the process!
+- Keep students engaged every step of the way: Creating a classbook is a rare opportunity for kids to get a sneak peek inside the wonderful world of publishing—don’t waste that chance by shutting them out of the process!
 Even something as simple as asking for opinions and brainstorming topic ideas together will help them feel involved and that their input matters.

 Classbooks as Creative Opportunities